Option pricing under fast-varying long-memory stochastic volatility: The t-T Process and the Stochastic Implied Surface

-\rc{We here discuss the statistical structure of the random field which describes the implied volatility surface in the scaling limit that we consider.
-The implied volatility is the central quantity in typical calibration processes and to design efficient estimators for both the coherent and incoherent parts of the implied volatility, moreover, to characterize the resulting estimation precision it is important to understand the statistical fluctuations in the observed implied surface.
+Here we discuss the statistical structure of the random field, which describes the implied volatility surface in the scaling regime that we consider.
+The implied volatility is the central quantity in typical calibration processes.
+To design efficient estimators for both the coherent and incoherent parts of the implied volatility, as well as to characterize the resulting estimation precision, it is important to understand the statistical fluctuations of the observed implied surface.
 We give a precise characterization of these fluctuations below.
-The realization dependent variation in the implied surface become stronger for larger Hurst for relatively large times to maturity since the larger Hurst exponent gives stronger temporal coherence and a relatively larger correction to the anticipated volatility correction.
-On the other hand for relatively small times to maturity the fluctuations become larger for small Hurst exponent since this gives a rougher process with large fluctuations even over very small intervals.
-It is also interesting to note that the correlation structure of the implied surface in fact encodes information about the long-range character of the underlying stochastic volatility.
-Thus observing for instance at the money implied volatility fluctuations as function of current time for fixed time to maturity gives information that allows one independently to estimate the Hurst exponent and check for consistency of the modeling framework.
-In \cite{liv} observed at the money implied volatility was used to estimate the Hurst exponent.
-The authors found a coefficient that was slightly higher than the corresponding estimates using historical data and explained this discrepancy in terms of smoothing effect due to the remaining time to maturity.
-To construct and interpret estimators of this kind a model for the implied surface as a random field relating it to the underlying volatility parameters is clearly essential. }
+The fluctuations of the implied volatility for long times to maturity (relative to $\bar\tau$) become strong when the Hurst exponent is large, because the large Hurst exponent gives strong temporal coherence and large correction to the anticipated volatility.
+On the other hand, for short times to maturity, the fluctuations become large when the Hurst exponent is small, because the small Hust exponent gives a rough process with large fluctuations even over very small intervals.
+It is also interesting to note that the correlation structure of the implied volatility surface, in fact, encodes information about the long-range character of the underlying stochastic volatility.
+Observing, for instance, at-the-money implied volatility fluctuations as a function of current time for fixed time to maturity gives information that makes it possible to estimate the Hurst exponent and to check for the consistency of the modeling framework.
+In \cite{liv}, observed at-the-money implied volatility was used to estimate the Hurst exponent.
+The authors found a coefficient that was slightly larger than the corresponding estimates using historical data and explained this discrepancy in terms of a smoothing effect due to the remaining time to maturity.
+To construct and interpret estimators of this kind, a model for the implied surface as a random field relating it to the underlying volatility parameters is clearly essential.